-The total Daffodil Day Revenue stated in the Statement of Comprehensive Revenue and Expense is \$1,002,537 (2022 \$1,952,734).
-The Daffodil Day income reported in the Group is lower for the year ended 31 March 2023 because several online fundraising channels were setup to pay funds direct to Divisions and these funds were not received in the Group as they were in previous years.
-The change reported in the Group's Daffodil Day income is not caused by a less successful national campaign.
+The total Daffodil Day Revenue stated in the Statement of Comprehensive Revenue and Expense is \$1,246,413 (2023 \$1,002,537).
+The Daffodil Day income reported in the Group is higher for the year ended 31 March 2024

 Total Daffodil Day Revenue is a combination of exchange transactions (where goods or services are received by the payer in exchange for the revenue) and non exchange transactions (donations with no value returned to the payer).
 The non exchange value of Daffodil Day Revenue is disclosed in note 14 above.